Can you imagine not having any accountability in your organization for the benchmarks you’ve set out to achieve?

 But you can’t stop at prioritizing diversity in and of itself.

-Diversity can be seen as both the cause AND the effect of an inclusive workplace culture.
+Diversity and inclusion accountability can be seen as both the cause AND the effect of inclusive workplace culture.

 The problem with focusing on diversity numbers alone is that it is indeed possible to have your “quotas” filled perfectly (or at least have numbers moving in the right direction) without actually having an inclusive office environment.